TedTschopp/tedt.org/_posts/Swiss Folklore/2023-08-20-The-Army-in-Schrattenberg.md

 permalink: /2023/08/20/2023-08-20-The-Army-in-Schrattenberg/

 image: /img/Swiss/A_shepherd_discovering_the_hidden_hall_filled_with_Gold_and_Warriors.jpg
-image_alt: The mysterious army leader and his warriors sleep at the tables.
+image-alt: The mysterious army leader and his warriors sleep at the tables.
 image-credits-title: "The Mysterious Army Leader Sleeps"
 image-credits-artist: Ted Tschopp and Midjourney